 Depending on the TXVSN course in which a student enrolls, the course may be subject to the "no pass, no play" rules.
-[See Extracurricular Activities, Clubs, and Organizations] In addition, a student who enrolls in a TXVSN course for which an end-of-course (EOC) assessment is required must still take the corresponding EOC assessment.
+[See Extracurricular Activities, Clubs, and Organizations on page 50.]
+In addition, a student who enrolls in a TXVSN course for which an end-of-course (EOC) assessment is required must still take the corresponding EOC assessment.